tardate/LittleArduinoProjects/Girabot/README.md

 ### Electrical Noise
-The servo motors in particular appear responsible for putting considerable noise on the power rails. the main side-effect is it's effect on the speaker circuit (the noise gets amplified as audible sound).
+The servo motors in particular appear responsible for putting considerable noise on the power rails.
+The main side-effect is on the speaker circuit (the noise gets amplified as audible sound).

 Reasonable noise abatement was achieved by filtering the power supply with 10nF capacitors across the power connections to the motors and each OpAmp unit.